kontron/sa67mcu/README.md

 - Board settings stored in non-volatile memory
 - Debug UART and debug registers

+## Flashing the embedded controller

+It's always possible to flash the embedded controller, no matter what software it running on it[^1].
+To flash the controller, you first have to enter the bootloader mode.
+If this firmware is running (and responding) you can use the [bootloader control register](#bootloader-control-register) to invoke it.
+If the software is not responding or if there is an programming error which renders the firmware unusable, you can enter the bootloader mode by asserting the `FORCE_RECOV#` pin during board reset.
+This will reset the controller and force it into bootloader mode without starting the application at all.

+Once in bootloader mode, you can use [mspm0flash](https://github.com/kontron/mspm0flash) to flash it.
+Keep in mind, that bootloader of the controller has a hardcoded timeout of about 10s after which it will go into deep sleep mode where only a reset can wake it up from.
+To somewhat cirumvent this restriction, the SoC bootloader will issue a `CONNECT` command to stop that timeout.
+But this has the drawback that the mspm0flash tool *have* to skip that command (`--no-connect`) otherwise the I2C bus will be stuck indefinitely (due to clock streching of the BSL).

+[^1]: There is one exception and that is the BSL configuration.
+In theory, you can create and flash a configuration which will render the bootloader mode unusable.

 ## Watchdog

 The watchdog is a software reimplementation of the SMARC-sAL28 [CPLD